How to Beat Social Media Algorithms in 2025?

 So the key to passing the quality test is to offer the content your audience wants.
 It can be entertaining, inspiring, or educating, depending on what your audience wants to view.

-The key is to ensure that the content is relevant to your audience.
+The key is to ensure that you show relevant content to your audience.
 Also, make sure that the content you create matches the audience’s expectations and drives engagement, as it is a major factor in determining content quality for all social media platforms.

 Here is an example of how an AI Architecture & Design platform, DesignMidjourney, does it for its Instagram profile.